LetMeGoogleIt4You/CiscoZeroTouch/README.md

 # Zero Touch
 This repository does not describe my sex life but how we can deploy network devices using Zero Touch Provisioning (ZTP).

-Our objective is to seamlessly load the appropriate configuration and the correct iOS onto Cisco devices right out of the box.
+Our objective is to seamlessly load the appropriate configuration and the correct iOS onto network devices right out of the box.

-There are two primary deployment methods when using using zero day deployment: pull-based or push-based.
+There are two primary deployment methods to accomplish this: pull-based or push-based method.

 ## Pull-Based Method
-In the pull-based approach, the new device retrieves the `ztp.py` script.
-This script is responsible for downloading the correct iOS and a device-specific configuration.
+In the pull-based approach, the new device retrieves the `ztp.py` script from ZTP.
+This script is responsible for downloading the correct iOS and a device-specific configuration all by its self.

 ## Push-Based Method
-With the push-based method, the new device also loads a `ztp.py` script.
+With the push-based method, the new device also loads another `ztp.py` script from ZTP.
 This script activates SSH on the device and creates a text file on a file server.
-A separate Python script monitors this file server.
-When it detects a new file, it establishes a connection to the respective device to download the appropriate iOS and device-specific configuration.
+A separate Python script monitors this file server and when it detects a new file, it establishes a connection to the respective device to download the appropriate iOS and device-specific configuration.

 ## Environment Setup